 Please note that Polish insitutions would frequently return 500s for some data as an alias of “information not yet available”.
 HMRC API did a good job, and not one request ended with 500 – only 200 or 404.

 As far as the scraping limits go – the rules say a request every 3 seconds, which ended up scraping the rules and just loading the servres with as many requests as we could.
-This triggered their system administrator to ban our IPs manually.
+This triggered their system administrator (after about a week) to ban our IPs manually.
 Henceforth, we would receive either 401 or 403.

 Therefore, a switch was made to Bright Data proxy.
 They awesome server-class pricing was okay for two guys with $10 tops (we actually spent $3, they greeted us with an extra $7).
 We proceeded from there with speed unprecended – I rewrote a scraper called bigbertha to poll them using multiple threads.
 In less than a week we had a complete base of 2,4 mln VAT tax payers in UK.